Krasnodar Krasnodar Krai, Russia Travel Guide

 April-May, October

 Weather might be unpredictable.
-Some outdoor activities may have limited availability.
+Some outdoor it's possible that activities have limited availability.

 November-March